 During election seasons, 1A strives to ensure the business community is equipped with the tools needed to make an informed decision at the ballot box.
-The May 16 election is a historic one — it marks Louisiana’s first use of the new closed party primary system for congressional and select state races.
+The June 27 runoff election will decide Louisiana’s U.S. Senate primaries — the final step before the November 3 general election.
 Check out our resources below to make sure you’re prepared.

 Key Election Info